FOREX-Yen jumps sharply after BOJ refrains from new measures

 * Aussie slides to lowest level since September 2010

-NEW YORK, June 11 (Reuters) - The yen rose sharply versus the euro and U.S. dollar on Tuesday after the Bank of Japan refrained from making additional moves to curb recent bond market volatility, raising doubts over its commitment to easy monetary policy aimed at boosting growth.
+NEW YORK, June 11 (Reuters) - The yen soared on Tuesday after the Bank of Japan decided not to announce additional measures to curb recent volatility in the bond market, spurring doubts about its commitment to easy money and causing steep losses in the Japanese stock market.

-The lack of action by the BOJ to try to reduce wide price swings in the local bond market had a cascading effect of sending stock prices sharply lower in Tokyo and setting a negative tone throughout global markets for the trading day.
+Japan’s currency gained more than 2 percent to hit 96.47 yen per dollar after the BOJ held off extending the maximum duration of its fixed-rate loans.
+Some had expected it to stretch the duration to two years from one.

+This prompted investors to unwind some of the hefty bets against the yen they placed after the BOJ announced a $1.4 trillion stimulus program in early April.
 Japan’s Nikkei index, with which dollar/yen has been closely correlated in recent weeks, closed down 1.5 percent.

-Much of the move for the yen happened during Asian and European trading hours after the BOJ held off extending the maximum duration of its fixed-rate loans.
-Some had expected it to stretch the duration to two years from one.

 The BoJ’s restraint had a global impact as well, causing world equity markets, bond prices and commodities to slump as investors feared that major central banks are cooling their commitment to the money-pumping that has buoyed markets.